Navigating the path of genomic medicine: Insights from an early detection program

 One of the unexpected revelations from the research was the power of viewing the patient experience through their lens.
 While providers may see genomics programs as exciting and innovative, patients may not be aware of their significance.
 This underscores the need to treat patients as true partners, walking with them through the process and conveying information in understandable and accessible ways.

-The journey of patient participation in genomic medicine is evolving, and early detection programs stand at the forefront of this transformation.
-CORE's research sheds light on the nuances of patient experiences and provides insights to inform future strategies for healthcare organizations, including shaping the launch of Providence Genomics' early detection program Prevention4ME.
+CORE's research sheds light on the nuances of patient experiences and provides insights for other genomics strategies, including shaping the launch of Providence Genomics' early detection program Prevention4ME.
 By connecting the dots, clarifying the next steps, and fostering trust and guidance, we lay the groundwork for a future where precision medicine becomes an integral part of improving healthcare outcomes for all.

 Related resources